Looking for inexpensive things to do in Hong Kong?

 - Transport: public transport is good and cheap with an extensive network.
 The taxis are clean and affordable, too.

-- Octopus card: insider tip for Hong Kong: buy an Octopus card to help with your travel.
-Buy an octopus card as soon as you arrive; you can buy it straight away at the airport at the counter selling MTR (train) tickets.
+- Octopus card: insider tip for Hong Kong: buy an octopus card as soon as you arrive; you can buy it straight away at the airport at the counter selling MTR (train) tickets.
 It’s something like a London Oyster card or Melbourne’s Myki, getting your around on the light rail and buses.
 Taxis are (very) slowly being added, too.

 - Airport transfer: do like the locals and take the Airport Express train.
 Pick up a discounted ticket online using Klook and get into the city in a speedy 24 minutes.

 How long should I stay in Hong Kong?